JSON

 Description |

 When enabled, Smartling will make strings unique using variant metadata.
-Must be used in conjunction with the source_key_paths directive, which provides the information needed to generate variant metadata.
-If you have previously uploaded a file with variants turned off, and reupload the file with variants on, Smartling will capture all content as new strings.
-You can configure Smartmatch to automatically match the existing translations. |
+Must be used with the translate_paths directive to specify keys, which provides the information needed to generate variant metadata.
+If you have previously uploaded a file with variants turned off, and re-upload the file with variants on, Smartling will capture all content as new strings.
+You can configure SmartMatch to automatically match the existing translations. |

 Examples |